 Pin Name Description Application Information 1 CS Current Sense amplifier positive input A low inductance current sense resistor is connected between CS and VOUT.
 Current limiting occurs when the differential voltage between CS and VOUT exceeds 45mV (typical).
 2 VOUT Current sense amplifier negative input Connected directly to the output voltage.
 The current sense amplifier operates over a voltage range from 0V to 13.5V at the VOUT pin.
 3 AGND Analog ground Connect directly to the power ground pin (PGND).
-4 CO Current limit output For normal current limit operation, connect the CO pin to the COMP pin.
+4 со Current limit output For normal current limit operation, connect the CO pin to the COMP pin through a diode.
+CO pin is connected to ground through a resistor in series with a capacitor to provide adequate control loop compensation for the current limit gm amplifier.
 Leave this pin open to disable the current limit function.
 5 COMP Compensation.
 Error amplifier output COMP pin pull-up is provided by an internal 300uA current source.
 6 FB Feedback.
 Error amplifier inverting input Connected to the regulated output through the feedback resistor divider and compensation components.
 The non-inverting input of the error amplifier is internally connected to the SS pin.
-7 SS Soft-start control An external capacitor and the equivalent impedance of an internal resistor divider connected to the bandgap voltage reference set the soft-start time.
-The steady state operating voltage of the SS pin equal to 0.75V (typical).
+7 TRK/SS Tracking/Soft-start control Non-inverting input to error amp with 15 $\mu$ A pull-up current source.
+Can be used with capacitor for soft-start or tied to external divider of a master output for tracking.
+TRK/SS is the reference input to the amplifier when the voltage applied to the pin is < 0.75V.
+For higher inputs, the internal reference controls the amplifier.
 8 RAMP PWM Ramp signal An external capacitor connected to this pin sets the ramp slope for the voltage mode PWM.
 The RAMP capacitor is charged with a current that is proportional to current into the SYNC pin.
 The capacitor is discharged at the end of every cycle by an internal MOSFET.
 9 SYNC Synchronization input A low impedance current input pin.
 The current into this pin sets the RAMP capacitor charge current and the frequency of an internal oscillator that provides a clock for the free-run (DC input) mode .
 10 PGND Power Ground Connect directly to the analog ground pin (AGND).
-11 LO Low side gate driver output Connect to the gate of the low side synchronous MOSFET through a short low inductance path.
+11 LO Low-side gate driver output Connect to the gate of the low-side synchronous MOSFET through a short low inductance path.
 12 VCC Output of bias regulator Nominal 7V output from the internal LDO bias regulator.
 Locally decouple to PGND using a low ESR/ESL capacitor located as close to controller as possible.
-13 HS High side MOSFET source connection Connect to negative terminal of the bootstrap capacitor and the source terminal of the high side MOSFET.
-14 HO High side gate driver output Connect to the gate of high side MOSFET through a short low inductance path.
-15 HB High side gate driver bootstrap rail Connect to the cathode of the bootstrap diode and the positive terminal of the bootstrap capacitor.
-The bootstrap capacitor supplies current to charge the high side MOSFET gate and should be placed as close to controller as possible.
+13 HS High-side MOSFET source connection Connect to negative terminal of the bootstrap capacitor and the source terminal of the high-side MOSFET.
+14 HO High-side gate driver output Connect to the gate of high-side MOSFET through a short low inductance path.
+15 HB High-side gate driver bootstrap rail Connect to the cathode of the bootstrap diode and the positive terminal of the bootstrap capacitor.
+The bootstrap capacitor supplies current to charge the high-side MOSFET gate and should be placed as close to controller as possible.
+16 VBIAS Supply Bias Input Input to the LDO bias regulator and current sense amplifier that powers internal blocks.
+Input range of VBIAS is 4.5V to 30V.